jcl-concept/awox-smartplug/README.md

 To test if everything went well, try running the addon manually with:

-python3 main.py
+`python3 main.py`

-If you are working on an addon with a UI, then you will want to start the addon normally.
-You can check its debug output with this command:
+If you are working on an addon with a UI, then you will want to start the addon through the controller's normal web interface.
+In that case you can check its debug output with this command:

-tail -f -n100 ~/.webthings/log/run-app.log
+`tail -f -n100 ~/.webthings/log/run-app.log`